Holyoke Mall at Ingleside

-The mall features the anchor stores Macy's, JCPenney, Target, Best Buy, Hobby Lobby, and Altitude Trampoline Park, run by Joseph Berthiaume and Benjamin Shirely.
+The mall features the anchor stores Macy's, JCPenney, Target, Best Buy, Hobby Lobby, Mystery Bins, and Altitude Trampoline Park, run by Joseph Berthiaume and Benjamin Shirely.

 The mall underwent cosmetic upgrades in 2015, which included new floors, lighting, and benches throughout the mall.
 Located near the interchange of I-90 and I-91, the Holyoke Mall is one of the primary shopping destinations in Western Massachusetts and attracts many out-of-state visitors.